-Launched in Fall 2019, the Human Rights Investigations Lab for the Americas is dedicated to offering digital verification support to non-governmental organizations, news outlets, and other advocacy partners that are conducting open source investigations.
-Housed in the Research Center for the Americas (RCA) at UC Santa Cruz, this lab harnesses digital technologies to address and confront human rights violations.
-The lab’s mission is to extend the RCA’s commitment to “Dialogues without Borders” into the digital realm.
+Launched in Fall 2019, the Human Rights Investigations Lab for the Americas is dedicated to training a new generation of human rights researchers in online open source investigations to support non-governmental organizations, news outlets, and other advocacy partners.
+Housed in the Research Center for the Americas (RCA) at UC Santa Cruz, the lab harnesses digital technologies to address and confront human rights violations, extending the RCA’s commitment to “Dialogues without Borders” into the digital realm.
 The lab’s social justice mission is to track and monitor ongoing humanitarian, environmental and socio-political crises throughout the Americas by using open source investigative methods to promote justice and achieve accountability for communities adversely affected by human rights violations.

 - Director: Sylvanna Falcón, RCA Director and Associate Professor of Latin American and Latino/a Studies

-- Research Advisor: Saskia Nauenberg Dunkell, Research Program Manager, The Humanities Institute
+- Lab Advisor: Saskia Nauenberg Dunkell, Research Program Manager, The Humanities Institute

 Photo of the Human Rights Lab inaugural cohort of students by Director Sylvanna Falcón.